rcl9/MIDI_Drum_Pad_Triggers/ReadMe.md

 # 'Drum Pad Triggering System' for MIDI Usage - 1985

 This repository documents a sub-project I designed and built in December 1985 to simulate SIMMONS electronic drum pads, "on the cheap" ($20 in parts compared to $1500).
-The intent was to design a drum pad physical interface which would provide digital triggers to my then-new Colossus Computer Computer which itself would then create MIDI messages for a Roland TR-707 drum machine.
+The intent was to design a physical drum pad interface which would provide digital triggers to my then-new Colossus Computer Computer which itself would create MIDI messages for a Roland TR-707 drum machine.
 Overall, all goals were met and the system was deemed useful and functional.

 <div style="text-align:center">
 <img src="/Images/Drum Pads System.jpg" alt="" style="width:75%; height:auto;">